EitanBlumin/CRUDE-ASP/README.md

 You will need a **Microsoft SQL Server** database to be installed.
 If you don't have a license already, [you can download the Developer edition *for free* here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).

+For development:

+- Microsoft Visual Studio 2015 or newer
+- SSDT (SQL Server Data Tools)

 ### Installing

 This project is still in initial development, so there's nothing to install at the moment :)

 But when there would be a first release, then it would be something like this:

-1. Deploy the database using a dacpac file.
+1. Deploy the database using a dacpac file, or by restoring from a backup, or by running a TSQL script.
 2. Copy the website folder to a subfolder in c:\inetpub\wwwroot
 3. Update the connection strings in the configuration file (web.config)
 4. If your connection strings use Windows Authentication, you'll need to configure anonymous authentication in IIS manager: